Afterimages/Afterimages/README.md

-- 👋 Hi, I’m @Afterimages
+- 👋 Hi, I’m @Afterimages, studying in Beijing Normal University Zhuhai
-- 👀 I’m interested in many interesting fuctions
+- 👀 I’m interested in many interesting fuctions, knowledges about big data, and nice food which should not be ignored
 - 🌱 I’m currently learning python,matlab,English and so on
 - 💞️ I’m looking to collaborate on ...(no yet,because I think I am a little useless now,and perhaps when I become stronger,I will seek for collaboration)
 - 📫 How to reach me ...Here are some suggestion, maybe, sending me an email by 1747673550@qq.com, or leaving me messagers